hit counter Double "A" Alpacas

 Hard Day at the Office

 My husband Allen and I met and married while living in Florida.
 Allen, a fourth generation Floridian, a rare breed in it's own right, grew up there and is a Certified General Contractor.
 We owned and operated McInarnay Builders for several years.
 I grew up a "Navy brat" moving all over but home based off lovely Orr's Island, Maine.
-I've owned several businesses and been in sales and marketing.
-In the last few years I have been a Machine Control Specialist (GPS based grading technology sales rep) in Central Florida.
+I've owned several businesses with my primary background in B2B outside sales and marketing.
+Most recently from 2003-2007 I had been a Machine Control Specialist for one of the largest US Trimble dealerships (GPS based grading technology) in Central Florida.

 We saw the small towns we knew and loved being destroyed by poorly planned growth, tourism and illegal aliens.
-Both of us have always lived near the ocean but vacationed often to the mountains.
+Both of us have always lived near the ocean but vacationed often in the mountains.
 Enjoying the privacy and quiet of the great outdoors was always a priority.
 We knew we wanted to make the move before life's years paged by and it would be too late.
-However, we were not ready to retire or sure we even ever wanted to but a car accident changed our lives and accelerated the move several years before "planned".
-Due to our new physical limitations we closed our business and sold our Florida home.
+However, we were not quite ready to retire or sure we even ever wanted to but, an accident changed our lives and accelerated the move several years before "planned".
+Rolling with the punches we closed up McInarnay Builders and sold our Florida home.

-It's funny how you can plan and prepare for a smooth transition then life throws you a curve.
-That is how it happened for us.
 We kept our faith in God's wisdom.
-I moved in with my wonderful mother-in-law and kept my job out of necessity and Allen brought our pets to West Virginia with him till I could join them.
+I moved in with my wonderful mother-in-law and kept my job out of necessity for a time and in November of 2005 Allen brought our pets to West Virginia with him till I could join them.
 When I finally left my job we moved a foundation herd of seven alpacas up in April of 2007 and put our future once again in God's hands.
-It's a good thing tending alpacas is pretty easy.
+It's a good thing tending alpacas is fairly easy.
 Don't let the glamorous photo above fool you, pretty much, if you can tend cats and dogs you can tend alpacas.

 We definitely wanted to spend the next chapter of our lives doing something we love in a place we love surrounded by the critters we love.
 We never dreamed that it would be so soon yet here we are.
 And we are encouraged.
-We have had so much interest in our animals already by the local community!
-We've enjoyed educating everyone about alpacas and the alpaca lifestyle.
-National Alpaca farm and ranch weekend was a tremendous success.
-We've been speaking at the local Ruritan meetings and have had many farm visitors already.
-We have an association with the WVAO (West Virginia Alpaca Organization) and word about our Double "A" Alpacas is getting around.
-Now, if only we could figure a way to speed up that 11 1/2 month gestation period we'd have it made!
+We have had a tremendous interest in our ranch by the local community!
+Welcoming visitors are some of our favorite days, you never know who's coming next.
+We've had everyone; serious buyers and browsing alpaca shoppers, church groups, families on outings, fiber artisans in search of new spinning materials, and even curious local farmers just comin' up to scratch their heads at us.
+We enjoy educating everyone about alpacas and the alpaca lifestyle.
+National Alpaca farm and ranch weekends have been interesting and we try to participate every year.
+We've networked with other alpaca farmers in our area.
+We've been guest speaker's at the local Ruritan meetings and hope to get out and about to do more group presentations.
+We now have a trade association in the state.
+The WVAO (West Virginia Alpaca Organization) began shortly after we arrived and we're proud to be charter members.
+The word about Double "A" Ranch and our Double "A" Alpacas is definitely getting around.
+Now, if only we could figure a way to speed up that year long gestation period we'd have it made!

 What ever made you want to raise alpacas?